cjmoreno094/Fitness-Friend/docs/tutorials/quickstart.md

 # Get started by tracking fitness activities: a tutorial

-This tutorial shows you how to download the API files and try one of the service actions: viewing all of the orca sightings reported in the app for the San Juan Islands.
+This tutorial shows you how to download the API files and try one of the service action to assist with tracking your activities throughout the week.
 If you already [set up your development environment](set-up-dev-env.md), the process should take about 15 minutes.

 ## Step 1: Make sure you have the API files